-ACTIVITY POWER OF COUNCIL REGULATION II(4) REG NO. DELEGATED AUTHORITY FURTHER INFORMATION AND CONTEXT Consideration of protected disclosures made in the public interest: investigation and hearing of related matters As above 4.6 Director of HR No further delegation Context: see Public Interest Disclosure Policy Consider matters of research misconduct: investigation and determining of matters of research misconduct As above 4.6 Director of HR No further delegation Context: see Policy and Procedures for investigating and responding to allegations of research misconduct Grievances submitted by students or graduates of the University: As above 4.6 No further delegation Context: see Student Complaints Procedure (a) decision as to whether or not a substantive case exists a) a Vice-President other than that of the student's or graduate's Faculty (b) review of grievance, if held to be substantive (b) Case Review Panel Overall responsibility, subject to the Charter and Statutes and to Regulation III 4.7 below, for learning, teaching and academic standards Review the learning, teaching and academic standards of the University 4.7 Senate Further delegation to Senate Learning and Teaching Committee and its sub-committees Overall responsibility, subject to the Charter and Statutes and to Regulation III 4.7 below, for research Promote and make provision for research within the University and to require reports from time to time on such research 4.8 Senate Further delegation to Senate Research and Innovation Committee and its sub-committees and to Research Ethics Committee Provision of services to support the welfare of students Provide for the welfare of the students 4.9 The President & Vice-Chancellor Further delegation to the Executive Director of Academic Services Banking activities such as bank signatories Govern, manage and regulate all of the University's financial activities 4.10 Council Finance Committee Further delegation of activities and authority levels detailed within the Financial Regulations
+SECTION 2: POWERS DELE ACTIVITY POWER OF COUNCIL REGULATION II(4) REG NO. DELEGATED AUTHORITY FURTHER INFORMATION AND CONTEXT Consideration of protected disclosures made in the public interest: investigation and hearing of related matters As above 4.6 Director of HR No further delegation Context: see Public Interest Disclosure Policy Consider matters of research misconduct: investigation and determining of matters of research misconduct As above 4.6 Director of HR No further delegation Context: see Policy and Procedures for investigating and responding to allegations of research misconduct Grievances submitted by students or graduates of the University: As above 4.6 No further delegation Context: see Student Complaints Procedure (a) decision as to whether or not a substantive case exists a) a Vice-President other than that of the student's or graduate's Faculty (b) review of grievance, if held to be substantive (b) Case Review Panel Overall responsibility, subject to the Charter and Statutes and to Regulation III 4.7 below, for learning, teaching and academic standards Review the learning, teaching and academic standards of the University 4.7 Senate Further delegation to Senate Learning and Teaching Committee and its sub-committees Overall responsibility, subject to the Charter and Statutes and to Regulation III 4.7 below, for research 4.8 Senate Further delegation to Senate Research and Innovation Committee and its sub-committees and to Research Ethics Committee Provision of services to support the welfare of students Provide for the welfare of the students 4.9 The President & Vice-Chancellor Further delegation to the Chief Operating Officer Banking activities such as bank signatories Govern, manage and regulate all of the University's financial activities 4.10 Council Finance Committee Further delegation of activities and authority levels detailed within the Financial Regulations

-DOWED OF COUNCIL ACTIVITY POWER OF COUNCIL REGULATION II(4) REG NO. DELEGATED AUTHORITY FURTHER INFORMATION AND CONTEXT Creation and amendment to the Financial Regulations.
-As above 4.10 Council Finance Committee No further delegation Amendments to the Supplementary Information Appendices or Financial Advice Council receives retrospective reporting on changes from Council Finance Committee Notes (where specifically indicated) Changes to supplementary information and financial advice notes detailed within the Financial Regulations Other amendments to the Supplementary Information Appendices of Financial Advice Notes which support the Financial Regulations As above 4.10 Council Finance Committee Further delegation detailed within the Financial Regulations Commercialisation of Intellectual Property As above 4.10 Council Finance Committee Further delegation detailed within the Financial Regulations Agreement of tuition fees where the University has discretion to determine the fee levels As above 4.10 The President & Vice-Chancellor, advised by UEB Further delegation detailed within the Financial Regulations (SIA 9) Further delegation to UEB Strategic Advisory Group - Student Numbers and Fees Agreement of student accommodation fees As above 4.10 Council Finance Committee Further delegation detailed within the Financial Regulations Investment of funds and the management of endowments Invest any monies belonging to the University 4.10.1 Council Finance Committee Further delegation detailed within the Financial Regulations Council receives retrospective reporting on activities through Council Finance Committee Leases of land and property Sell buy exchange lease and accept leases of real and personal property on behalf of the University; 4.10.2 Approval will mirror tiered approach adopted for Capital Project approval (see 4.10.3)
+SECTION 2: POWERS DELE POWER OF COUNCIL DEC NO DELECATED ELIDTHED INFORMATION AND ACTIVITY REGULATION II(4) REG NO. DELEGATED AUTHORITY FURTHER INFORMATION AND CONTEXT Creation and amendment to the Financial Regulations.
+As above 4.10 Council Finance Committee No further delegation Amendments to the Supplementary Information Appendices or Financial Advice Council receives retrospective reporting on changes from Council Finance Committee Notes (where specifically indicated) Changes to supplementary information and financial advice notes detailed within the Financial Regulations Other amendments to the Supplementary Information Appendices of Financial Advice Notes which support the Financial Regulations As above 4.10 Council Finance Committee Further delegation detailed within the Financial Regulations Commercialisation of Intellectual Property As above 4.10 Council Finance Committee Further delegation detailed within the Financial Regulations Agreement of tuition fees where the University has discretion to determine the fee levels As above 4.10 The President & Vice-Chancellor, advised by UEB Further delegation detailed within the Financial Regulations (SIA 9) Further delegation to UEB Strategic Advisory Group - Student Recruitment and Population Agreement of student accommodation fees As above 4.10 Council Finance Committee Further delegation detailed within the Financial Regulations Investment of funds and the management of endowments Invest any monies belonging to the University 4.10.1 Council Finance Committee Further delegation detailed within the Financial Regulations Council receives retrospective reporting on activities through Council Finance Committee Leases of land and property Sell buy exchange lease and accept leases of real and personal property on behalf of the University; 4.10.2 Approval will mirror tiered approach adopted for Capital Project approval (see 4.10.3)